Direct probing the quantum geometric tensor for bosonic collective excitations

 To overcome this challenge, we develop a general framework that enables direct access to the full QGT, including both the Berry curvature and quantum metric, of collective excitations via the dynamical structure factor (DSF)~\cite{sturm1993dynamic}.
-By formulating the DSF and QGT within a unified pseudospin framework, we establish a direct correspondence between measurable scattering intensities and the complete QGT.
-Although illustrated using two-band (subspace) Hamiltonians, the approach applies generally to multiband systems.
-As a universal probe of density-fluctuation-driven quasiparticles, the DSF enables a practical protocol, implementable with inelastic x-ray or neutron scattering, to resolve all components of the bosonic QGT across the Brillouin zone.
-We demonstrate the approach with the twofold quadrupole Weyl phonon in BaPtGe~\cite{zhang2020twofold,li2021observation} and the nodal-line magnon in Gd~\cite{scheie2022dirac}, revealing clear signatures of quantum geometry.
+By formulating the DSF and QGT within a unified pseudospin framework, we establish a direct correspondence between measurable scattering intensities and the complete QGT. {The basic reconstruction is first illustrated in two-band subspaces and then extended to multiband pseudospin textures.} As a universal probe of density-fluctuation-driven quasiparticles, the DSF enables a practical protocol, implementable with inelastic x-ray or neutron scattering (IXS and INS), to resolve all components of the bosonic QGT across the Brillouin zone. {We demonstrate the approach using the twofold quadrupole-Weyl phonon in BaPtGe~\cite{zhang2020twofold,li2021observation} and the nodal-line magnon in Gd~\cite{scheie2022dirac}, and further extend it to spin-1 Weyl and charge-2 Dirac phonons~\cite{PhysRevLett.120.016401}, revealing clear signatures of bosonic quantum geometry.}